Make a Course Available/Unavailable to Students

 Instructions for USC Instructors

-- Locate the course you want to make available on your My Courses Plus list (in the far right column on your Home tab) and then click the tool icon () to the left of the course ID.
+- Locate the course you want to make available/unavailable on your My Courses list and click the link of the course ID.

 Instructions for USC Teaching Assistants